zhaoshuoxp/Pipelines-Wrappers/README.md

 * macs2: output of macs2, see [here](https://github.com/taoliu/MACS#output-files).
 Only broad peaks will be called by default.
 In addition, {prefix}_broad_filtered.bed is the peaks file with blacklist filtered.
 * fastqc: the report(s) of fastqc
 * logs: running logs

+> No bam files and trimmed fastq files will be generated with chromap runs.